VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Once both attacks are done, each party regroups and dodge together the **Heavy Impact** AoEs.
 Watch the enemy list for **Ascalon’s Might** cast bar and move out to dodge them.
 Then, get some healing before the next mechanics.

 Then two Paladin Knights will appear along with **Dimensional Collapse** AoEs and **Conviction** towers. *Thordan* will also move to the cardinal/incardinal opposite of the Paladin Knights.
-Three non-Tank players will recieve a **Skyward Leap** marker and each of them has to move to a safe spot away from *Thordan*, next to the edge. <u>The players next to *Thordan* has to move away by a few step.</u>
+Three non-Tank players will recieve a **Skyward Leap** marker and each of them has to move to a safe spot away from *Thordan*, next to the edge. <u>The players next to *Thordan* has to move away from him by a few step.</u>
 The non-Tank players that aren't marked will move right underneath *Thordan* to recieve **The Dragon’s Rage**.
 The two Tanks has to quickly grab the **Holy Shield Bash** tethers and run toward *Thordan* safe spot.
 The Tanks will take the far left/right corner of the safe spot while crossing the tethers to reduce the damage taken and create a bigger safe zone for the non-marked players.
 Once **Skyward Leap** and **The Dragon’s Rage** are done.
 The previously marked players will move into the tower in front of them while the players who stacked will split among the 3 closest towers.
 Example with *Thordan* North:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="strength4.jpg;strength5.jpg;strength6.jpg" imgDesc="<strong>Skyward Leap</strong> players spread away from <u>Thordan<u>, unmarked players under him and Tanks to their sides with tethers crossed;Everything resolves;Everyone moves into the closest tower" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="strength4.jpg;strength5.jpg;strength6.jpg" imgDesc="<strong>Skyward Leap</strong> players spread away from <u>Thordan</u>, unmarked players under him and Tanks to their sides with tethers crossed;Everything resolves;Everyone moves into the closest tower" slideNumber=slideCounter %}

 When *Thordan* jumps back mid, regroup and heal everyone for the incoming **Ancient Quaga**.
 Followed by **Heavenly Heel** into three **Ascalon’s Might**, use the Tank invulnerability.